 We believe in the possibility of sustainable social change, community, and personal health and wellness.
 We know such change must be built on a foundation of deep radical self-love.
-We are an intersectional, global, difference-celebrating movement that knows our age, race, size, gender, dis/ability, sexual orientation, religion, ethnicity, class, and every other human attribute are assets toward unapologetic radical self-love and living.
+We are an intersectional, global, difference-celebrating movement that knows our age, race, size, gender, disability, sexual orientation, religion, ethnicity, class, and every other human attribute are assets toward unapologetic radical self-love and living.
 We know that each time we heal our shame, love our bodies, value ourselves, and step into our power, we give someone else permission to do the same!

-“In this picture I am 230lbs.
+In this picture I am 230lbs.
 In this picture, I have stretch marks and an unfortunate decision in the shape of a melting Hershey’s kiss on my left thigh.
 I am smiling, like a woman who knows you’re watching and likes it.
-For this one camera flash, I am unashamed, unapologetic.”
+For this one camera flash, I am unashamed, unapologetic.

 Less than 24 hours after posting that picture, a movement was born.
 People across the country began posting their own pictures and stories.
 Folks began sharing photos of empowered, perfectly imperfect bodies, shaped by differences in age, race, size, gender, dis/ability, sexual orientation, religion, ethnicity, class, and other attributes.
 They were willing to exist unapologetically for just that moment.

-Since that profile picture in February of 2011, The Body Is Not An Apology has been a refuge for tens of thousands of people who have joined our movement of unapologetic self-love and body empowerment.
-Refusing to be held hostage by the Body Terrorism of the media and of the forces of social inequality, Unapologetic Posse members as far away as New Zealand, Thailand, India, and more have committed to dismantling personal shame and developing a new relationship with their bodies and spirits that is absent of apology.
+Since that profile picture in February of 2011, The Body Is Not An Apology has become a refuge for hundreds of thousands of people who have joined our movement of unapologetic self-love and body empowerment.
+Refusing to be held hostage by the body terrorism of the media and of the forces of social inequality, Unapologetic Posse members as far away as New Zealand, Thailand, India, and more have committed to dismantling personal shame and developing a new relationship with their bodies and spirits that is absent of apology.